oat-sa/taohub-articles/changelogs/frontendchanges.md

 ## Sprint 21

-Sprint 21 / tech changes is opened
+Sprint 21 / tech changes are opened

 `ui/hider` : *hide/show/toggle* using a css class to prevent issues on display when using jQuery's `show/hide`